Back to Blog

 2. Multi-Language Guest Communication

-A beach resort chatbot that only speaks English is leaving significant revenue on the table.
-The top demand markets for most premium beach destinations include travelers who are far more comfortable in Mandarin, Arabic, Russian, Spanish, or Japanese.
+A resort chatbot that only speaks English is leaving money on the table.
+Your biggest demand markets are full of travelers who are far more comfortable in Mandarin, Arabic, Russian, Spanish, or Japanese than English.

-What this looks like in practice: A Chinese couple planning their Bali honeymoon asks about villa options in Mandarin on WhatsApp.
-The chatbot responds fluently in Mandarin, describes the romantic villa package, answers questions about the private pool and spa services, and gently introduces the direct booking advantage (10% discount versus OTA rate, complimentary airport transfer).
-The conversation happens entirely in the guest's preferred language without any staff involvement.
+What this looks like in practice: A Chinese couple planning their Bali honeymoon messages about villa options in Mandarin on WhatsApp.
+The chatbot replies fluently, describes the romantic villa package, covers the private pool and spa services, and gently surfaces the direct-booking advantage — 10% off the OTA rate, complimentary airport transfer.
+No staff involved, no delay.

-Real-world impact: Resorts in Bali report that Chinese and Australian guests represent two of their largest booking segments by room nights and revenue.
-The Maldives has seen rapid growth in Arabic-speaking Gulf guests, particularly from Saudi Arabia and the UAE, following expanded air connectivity.
-Cancun's US Spanish-speaking market is among the fastest-growing booking segments on the Riviera Maya.
+Real-world impact: Resorts in Bali report Chinese and Australian guests among their largest booking segments by room nights and revenue.
+The Maldives has seen fast growth in Arabic-speaking Gulf guests, especially from Saudi Arabia and the UAE, as air connectivity has expanded.
+On the Riviera Maya, Cancun's US Spanish-speaking market is one of the fastest-growing booking segments.

-Why it works: Language is the first trust signal.
-A guest who receives a response in their native language is significantly more likely to continue the conversation, share personal preferences, and ultimately book.
-Multi-language AI chatbots eliminate the staffing cost and scheduling complexity of maintaining multilingual reservations teams around the clock.
+Why it works: Language is the first trust signal in any conversation.
+A guest replied to in their own language is far more likely to keep talking, share their preferences, and book.
+Multi-language chatbots also remove the staffing headache of keeping multilingual reservations coverage around the clock.

 Key features: